Shiva-code-code/StableBud-ImageGenerationApp/README.md

 - **Feedback**: We welcome feedback from users to improve the application's functionality and user experience.
 - **Contributions**: Developers are invited to contribute to the project by submitting bug fixes, feature enhancements, or documentation improvements via pull requests.

-## Requirements
-- NVIDIA GPU with more than 4GB VRAM
-- CUDA core enable device
-- Mostly avoid laptop
-- Python 3.x
-- See [requirements.txt](requirements.txt) for a list of required Python packages.